savetheclocktower/daubjs/README.md

 <span class='keyword'>end</span></code></pre>
 ```

-If you’d rather use more specific class names, like (e.g.) `language-ruby`, you can define a custom class prefix as described below.
+If you’d rather mark your code blocks a different way — e.g., `<code data-language="ruby">` — you can define a custom selector as I’ll describe below.

 ### Set up your highlighter